-Bunk beds are the stuff of childish fantasies.
+Space saving bunk beds for small rooms are the stuff of childish fantasies.
 Summer camp or large family trips come to mind.
 Maybe you didn’t grow up with bunk beds and aren’t as enthusiastic about them now, but you have to agree they’re useful for space planning.
 And when they’re built properly, dressed properly with good mattresses, sheets, silk duvets, they’re completely luxurious.

-Bunk beds are a fantastic idea.
-Aside from saving room, they’re also entertaining and, when done correctly, may appear rather stylish.
+Bunk beds are a fantastic idea for small rooms.
+Aside from the attribute of space saving, they’re also entertaining and, when done correctly, may appear rather stylish.

 The bunk bed design is all about fusing a joyful, dynamic attitude with space-saving solutions that help maximize the potential of a small room.
 It pays to think vertically when space is premium in urban, city residences.

 Contemporary bunk beds come in an unlimited range of forms, sizes, and components and are a brilliant blend of ergonomics and a variety of wonderful aesthetics.
-The contemporary bunk bed ranges from classic loft-and-lower-bed variants to updated Murphy bed prototypes, with plenty of drawer space, built-in shelving, and climbing capabilities.
+The space saving bunk beds for kids and adult range from classic loft-and-lower-bed variants to updated Murphy bed prototypes, with plenty of drawer space, built-in shelving, and climbing capabilities.

 Many have a third trundle bed for extra visitors and a hidden trunk for additional storage.
 Certain wall unit bunks include built-in closets and study areas, thus transforming them into mini-bedrooms.